Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Closet Space and Closure

 Studies have shown that having a memorial object can help refocus grief into happier memories.
-Even if you intend on scattering remains, you can keep a small portion to do something unique and permanent, like creating a diamond, buying memorial jewelry, or creating a keepsake stone.
+Even if you intend on scattering cremated remains, you can keep a small portion to do something unique and permanent, like creating a memorial diamond, buying memorial jewelry, or creating a cremation stone.

-Some people even use a portion to create a tattoo or make art.
+Some people even divide remains to create a tattoo or make art.
 The main thing is to give it a home where you can treasure memories instead of having a box stored next to your winter boots.

 Sadly, funeral homes report that about one percent of their cases are never collected.
 Los Angeles is one of several cities that holds an annual ceremony for thousands of unclaimed remains.